WISE CONDUCT is the third pillar of wisdom

 And one man in his time plays many parts...” *

-The aim of wise conduct, as I see it, is promethean; to appoint us authors and deliberate actors of the epic in progress which is our one-time life-story; to chose and perform our roles as worthwhile, as fulfilled and as happy as they can be under the realities and times where we chance to be born and live***.
+The aim of wise conduct in life, as I see it, is Promethean; to appoint us authors and deliberate actors of the epic in progress which is our one-time life-story; to chose goals that count, destinations and roles, whenever there is a choice.
+Conduct instead of "behaviour" calls for worthy means to perform our parts as worthwhile, as fulfilled and as rewarding as we can obtain under the realities and times where we chance to be born and live***.

 This option of living wisely is very different from the real politick wiseness of prudent submission to superior power, be it “fear of God” or compliance with “might that makes right” or “understanding of objective necessity”.
 It is grounded by the belief that we are not powerless and insignificant in the multitude; in our life-world we do count.

 Living wisely is not necessarily resigned withdrawal from the crazy humanity either.
 That is dignified but egoistic.
-Wisdom alive can do things in this world and take part in History.
+Wisdom alive can do things in this world and - at the right occasions - take part in History.

 To go further, the wise actions of a person who has his own head dare also beyond well-advised conformity with group morality and received convention; judgement takes freedom, if good sense requires it, from the normative wisdom of rigidly observing absolute moral principles as if they were superior to the adaptive, feeling, imperfection of life.
 In fact, principles applied in the absolute – even the noble ones – are evil.

-Each time I speak and behave with intention, but also reasonably, with foresight and prudence, I practice wisdom; if I were wise I would act mindfully every day, but particularly in the critical moments and in time.
-I would do what I had to do, what I feel, spontaneously, enjoying the "now", but also what I wanted, with both prompt and long-term horizons, so that my life would flow meaningful and consistent with my values and worth my dreams.
+Each time I speak and behave with purpose, but also reasonably, with foresight and prudence, I practice wisdom; if I were wise I would act mindfully every day, but particularly in the critical moments and in time.
+I would do what I had a duty to do, as well as what I feel, spontaneously, enjoying the "now", but I would also follow steadily what I wanted, with both prompt and long-term horizons, so that my life would flow meaningful and consistent with my values and worth my dreams.
+Of course, I know, this is an ideal, reality will be more modest.
+But the model seems valid.

-To act wise, you rise above yourself – to mind, spirit, civilisation, values, significance, to a broad view - and come back reinforced.
+To act wise, you rise above yourself – to mind, spirit, civilisation, values, significance, to a broad view - and come back reinforced, competent.
 Higher than the many moves we may do, wise conduct takes charge of who we are in deed, our ethic, our character in the important occasions.

 “Wise conduct” also thrives on interpretation, on finding or creating meaning and giving shape to one’s life and environment.
 Wise persons create and spread around them propitious meaning.

-What you can record and measure “objectively” is little; to interpret conduct as wise you must empathize, ask, justify and comprehend within a culture.
+What you can record and measure “objectively” to monitor wise people at work is little; to interpret conduct as wise you must empathize, ask, justify and comprehend within a culture and in time.

-Wise acts are defined and led by finalities, norms and values, aware of the regular “social” patterns, sought-out beyond simple task-centred response to here and now.
+Wise acts are defined and led by finalities, and norms, aware of the regular “social” patterns, sought-out beyond simple task-centred response to here and now.
+We seek regularities in everything to increase the security in a foreseeable world.
+Part of this we can achieve by instituting such regularities in everything we do.

 What it is not

-Since it has significance in context and unfolds in time, wise conduct cannot be shrunk down to skilled behaviour or competent procedure.
+Since it has significance in context and unfolds in time, wise conduct cannot be shrunk down to plain observables, to skilled behaviour or competent procedure meeting measurable standards.

 Study reduced to "behaviour" is a silly approach to this subject.
+It is an ideology about the human being alien to Humanism and even to basic respect for human dignity of the human being seen as an end in himself not as a means.
 Watching movements and transcribing words, we can only observe an iceberg tip of one’s wise conduct, because the real thing cannot be reduced to perceptible response, adjustments and isolated acts.

-The certain manner to understand nothing from wise conduct is to reduce it to some monkey “behaviour" or “skill”, “expertise” or “competence” seen from outside, as in a cage, maze, a sociology statistic, or other mechanistic utopia, reduced to impersonal reproduction, and substantial "evidence", with causality dimensions which ignore identity, culture, mind, sentiment and intention.
+The certain manner to understand nothing from wise conduct is to reduce it to some monkey “behaviour" or “skill”, “expertise” or “competence” seen from outside, as in a cage, maze, a sociology statistic, or other mechanistic utopia, reduced to impersonal reproduction, and substantial "evidence", with causality dimensions which ignore identity, self, culture, mind, sentiment and intention.
+Not to speak about, intention and freedom of choice.

 Wise conduct is not limited to the observable moves of the body.
 We judge that people act wisely not only by what they do or don't, but often by what they set in motion, cause indirectly or allow other people to do.